Scalingo/documentation/src/_posts/compliance/2000-01-01-security-measures.md

 ### SecNumCloud

 Scalingo is hosting its infrastructure in the SecNumCloud certified datacenters  (uniquely for the region `osc-secnum-fr1`).
 This certification ensures that the datacenters have implemented a high level of security to protect the data hosted on them.
 We are working on a SecNumCloud certification for a new range of products.

+## Business Continuity and Disaster Recovery

+### Disaster Recovery

+We have a disaster recovery plan in place to ensure the availability of the platform in the event of a disaster.
+The disaster recovery plan includes procedures for restoring the platform to normal operation and for ensuring the availability of the platform to our customers.
+This plan is tested regularly to ensure that it is effective and that we can restore the platform to normal operation in the event of a disaster.

+### Business Continuity

+We have a business continuity plan in place to ensure the availability of the platform in the event of a business disruption.
+The business continuity plan includes procedures for restoring the platform to normal operation and for ensuring the availability of the platform to our customers.
+This plan is tested regularly, in subparts, to ensure that it is effective and that we can restore the platform to normal operation in the event of a business disruption.

+The business continuity is ensured on various levels:

+- Deployment redundancy
+- Data redundancy
+- Network redundancy
+- Personnel redundancy
+- Service redundancy

+After each test, a post-mortem is performed to measure the effectiveness of the plan and to identify areas for improvement.